Ponynie/Calories-Prediction/README.md

 **Note:** The finished model and a web app for calorie prediction using the model are available in a separate repository: [Calorify](https://github.com/Ponynie/Calorify.git)

+You can view the training report of loss, validation metrics, etc. for the model in this project at [https://api.wandb.ai/links/earthcq/iuwopqy8](https://api.wandb.ai/links/earthcq/iuwopqy8).

 ## Table of Contents

 - [Installation](#installation)